 Then run sbt jacoco to generate the coverage report.
 By default, you’ll find the report in /target/scala-{version}/jacoco/report.

-Note: To tweak Jacoco and its coverage behavior, you'll have to make changes to your build.sbt.
-Refer Jacoco's documentation
+Note: To tweak Jacoco and its coverage behavior, you’ll have to make changes to your build.sbt.
+Refer Jacoco’s documentation for more information on this.

 Once you have a coverage report, you can upload it to DeepSource using the following commands: